 12. Eat local specialties

-At Waitrose you can buy Fairtrade St Lucia bananas.
-Here, you can eat them practically off the tree, along with breadfruit, fresh fish, shellfish, fried plantain, callaloo soup, and the national dish green figs (actually unripe bananas) and salt fish.
+At Waitrose you can buy Fairtrade Saint Lucian bananas.
+Here, you can eat them practically off the tree, along with breadfruit, fresh fish, shellfish, fried plantain, callaloo soup, and the national dish, green figs (actually unripe bananas) and salt fish.
 For a refreshing poolside drink, try Piton lager or Caribbean rum.
 The island has French and Creole heritage, which makes for tasty results.

 13. Get your hair braided